gkyle/handicam/README.md

 # handicam

 Handicam is a prototype optical registration solution for Handibot.
-For more background, [http://www.kylescholz.com/wp/handicam-optical-registration-for-handibot/](see this blog post).
+For more background, [see this blog post](http://www.kylescholz.com/wp/handicam-optical-registration-for-handibot/).

 ## Required Hardware

 Handibot

-Host CPU: Handicam can run on any machine that can run [http://www.opencv.org/](OpenCV), including Linux and Windows PCs.
+Host CPU: Handicam can run on any machine that can run [OpenCV](http://www.opencv.org/), including Linux and Windows PCs.
 The current implementation has Linux-specific support for interactively controlling camera focus and exposure that are critical to capturing high-quality images and achieving precise registration (particularly under different lighting conditions).
-For Windows or platforms that don’t support [https://en.wikipedia.org/wiki/Video4Linux](V4L), you can manually control the camera settings with other tools.
+For Windows or platforms that don’t support [V4L](https://en.wikipedia.org/wiki/Video4Linux), you can manually control the camera settings with other tools.

 The image matching operations performed are CPU-intense.
 While they can run on a Raspberry Pi, they’ll be quite slow.